 Poplar Grove is currently closed for daily tours.
 However, tickets are available for MERRY & BRIGHT, a holiday lighting event that runs Thursday- Sunday, starting Friday, November 29th and ending Sunday, December 22nd.
-Tickets available online only.
+Tickets available online or debit/credit at the door.

 For online tickets and information, click here: MERRY & BRIGHT